 Mobile dimension descriptions

-Dimension values labeled "None" are non-mobile devices.
+Dimension items labeled "None" are non-mobile devices.
 If you want a report that only includes mobile devices, drag the 'Mobile device' dimension into the segment area of the Workspace canvas.

-- Mobile carrier : If the user agent contains a carrier-specific device, the carrier is a dimension value.
+- Mobile carrier : If the user agent contains a carrier-specific device, the carrier is a dimension item.
 Example values include "Reliance Jio" , "Airtel" , "Vodafone" , and "Verizon" .

 - Mobile color depth : The color depth of the mobile device, in bits.

 - Mobile cookie support : Determines if the mobile device supports cookies.
 This report does not state if the browser accepts cookies.
-Dimension values include "Supported" , "Not supported" , and "Unknown" .
+Dimension items include "Supported" , "Not supported" , and "Unknown" .

 - Mobile device : The mobile device that the visitor uses.

 - Mobile device number : Determines if the mobile device transmits its number.
-Dimension values include "Supported" , "Not supported" , and "Unknown" .
+Dimension items include "Supported" , "Not supported" , and "Unknown" .